photocurio/photocurio.github.io/_posts/2015-4-4-assigning-templaes-to-categories.md

 categories: WordPress
 ---

 WordPress has an odd way of handling category templates.
 You are supposed to create a file called **category-wildlife.php** for the 'wildlife' category.
+While that is intuitive and simple, suppose you have 50 categories on your site, and 3 category layouts?

-While that is intuitive and simple, suppose you have 50 categories on your site, and you need 3 templates?
-Suppose you three different templates and each one corresponds to a different layout.
 You want to be able to edit a category, and assign it a template from your list of three choices.
 That's how page templates work.
 You certainly don't want 50 template files for your 50 categories.

 Here is the way to do it: